admhabits/wso2am-4.0.0/README.md

 ## Tutorial

-- Deploy the **Polling App** on your personal namespace by clicking on the following button:
+- Lets get started go to **docs** in order to make your personal namespace by clicking on the following button:

 <p align="center">
 <a href="https://cloud.okteto.com/deploy">